 Degree in hand, he started trading commodities on the cash market for large agricultural and dairy companies.
 He learned risk management while dealing with notoriously volatile commodity prices, and realized his true calling in finance.
 In 1996, he made it official, joining A.G.
 Edwards as a financial advisor.
 He joined UBS in 2001, where he managed and developed the Cisco and Medtronic stock option program.
-23 years on, a decade of that with his independent practice at Raymond James, he is still pursuing the best interests of his clients with zeal, poring over contracts for insurance and annuities and mapping out clients’ finances in great detail as part of his well-defined process.
+23 years on, a decade of that with his independent practice at Raymond James, he is still pursuing the best interests of his clients with zeal, pouring over contracts for insurance and annuities and mapping out clients’ finances in great detail as part of his well-defined process.

 One of the first things you’ll notice about him is his straightforward style.
 He builds strong relationships with his clients through his pragmatic approach that is one part behavioral finance, three parts compassion.
 He spends as much time as it takes getting to know a new client because his recommendations are highly customized.
 “I place a lot of importance on knowing who you are because the investments are framed around that,” he says.
 He enjoys helping clients clarify and pursue their personal and financial goals, and the chance to work hard at work worth doing.